Nasser Khalili: UNESCO Goodwill Ambassador

-In 2012, Khalili was honored by UNESCO as a Goodwill Ambassador for his work in the pursuit of peace among nations via education and culture.
+In 2012, Khalili was honoured by UNESCO as a Goodwill Ambassador for his work in the pursuit of peace among nations via education and culture.
 In this role, he has taken part in a number of international events to promote dialogue between cultures and between religions, including a 2013 keynote address to launch UNESCO's International Decade for the Rapprochement of Cultures.
 He has also spoken at UNESCO events about the role of culture in sustainable development.
-UNESCO Director Irina Bokova described him in 2017 as "one of our most dynamic UNESCO Goodwill Ambassadors."

 Personal life

 In 1978, Khalili married Marion Easton, whom he had met when buying jewellery from an antique shop where she was working.
-They have three sons: Daniel, and twins Benjamin and Raphael.
+They have three sons.